IVSoftware/transparent-button-00/README.md

-This `TransparentButton` improves on my previous answer.
+This edited `TransparentButton` improves on my previous answer.
 It no longer requires an override to `OnPaint` and uses _no_ custom drawing whatsoever.
 What I missed the first time is to simply set the `Button.BackgroundImage` to the camouflage bitmap.

 [![runtime][1]][1]

 Requirements:
 - Create a button with transparent background.
-- Do it _without_ drawing the background manually.
+- Do it _without_ drawing the background manually in `OnPaint`.
 - Keep the `Button.FlatStyle` as `FlatStyle.Standard`.
 - Do not disturb the rounded edges of the standard button.